crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 # Deploying a WordPress Workload on AWS

-This guide will walk you through how to use Crossplane to deploy a stateful workload in a portable way to AWS.
+This guide walks you through how to use Crossplane to deploy a stateful workload in a portable way on AWS.
-In this environment, the following components will be dynamically provisioned and configured during this guide:
+The following components are dynamically provisioned and configured during this guide:

-* EKS Kubernetes cluster
+* An EKS Kubernetes cluster
-* RDS MySQL database
+* An RDS MySQL database
-* WordPress application
+* A sample WordPress application

 ## Pre-requisites

-Before starting this guide, you should have already [configured your AWS account](../../cloud-providers/aws/aws-provider.md) for usage by Crossplane.
+Before starting this guide, you should have already [configured your AWS account](../../cloud-providers/aws/aws-provider.md) for use with Crossplane.

-You should have a `~/.aws/credentials` file on your local filesystem.
+You should also have an AWS credentials file at `~/.aws/credentials` already on your local filesystem.

 ## Administrator Tasks

-This section covers the tasks performed by the cluster or cloud administrator, which includes:
+This section covers tasks performed by the cluster or cloud administrator.
+These include:

-- Import AWS provider credentials
+- Importing AWS provider credentials
-- Define Resource classes for cluster and database resources
+- Defining resource classes for cluster and database resources
-- Create all EKS pre-requisite artifacts
+- Creating all EKS pre-requisite artifacts
-- Create a target EKS Kubernetes cluster (using dynamic provisioning with the cluster resource class)
+- Creating a target EKS cluster (using dynamic provisioning with the cluster resource class)

-**Note**: all artifacts created by the administrator are stored/hosted in the `crossplane-system` namespace, which has restricted access, i.e. `Application Owner(s)` should not have access to them.
+> Note: All artifacts created by the administrator are stored/hosted in the `crossplane-system` namespace, which has restricted access, i.e. `Application Owner(s)` should not have access to them.

-For the next steps, make sure your `kubectl` context points to the cluster where `Crossplane` was deployed.
+To successfully follow this guide, make sure your `kubectl` context points to the cluster where `Crossplane` was deployed.

-### Configure EKS Cluster Pre-requisites
+### Configuring EKS Cluster Pre-requisites

 EKS cluster deployment is somewhat of an arduous process right now.
-A number of artifacts and configuration needs to be set up within the AWS console first before proceeding with the provisioning of an EKS cluster using Crossplane.
+A number of artifacts and configurations need to be set up within the AWS console prior to provisioning an EKS cluster using Crossplane.
 We anticipate that AWS will make improvements on this user experience in the near future.

 #### Create a named keypair
-1. Find an existing ec2 key pair or create a new key pair with [these steps](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
+1. Use an existing ec2 key pair or create a new key pair by following [these steps](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
-1. Export key pair name
+1. Export the key pair name as the EKS_WORKER_KEY_NAME environment variable
     ```console
     export EKS_WORKER_KEY_NAME=replace-with-key-name
     ```